-I would like us to think about the Lord Jesus; laying down His rest, and laying down His life, so that we could learn to love our neighbor as our self.
+I would like us to think about the Lord Jesus laying down to rest.
+And I want us also to think together about His laying down His life, so that you can learn to love your neighbor as yourself.
 Turn with me over to Matthew Chapter 8, verse 18.
 "And when Jesus saw great multitudes about Him, He gave a command to depart to the other side."
 "Then a certain scribe came and said to Him, 'Teacher, I will follow you wherever You go."
 "And Jesus said to him, 'Foxes have holes and birds of the air have nests, but the Son of Man has nowhere to lay His head."
 Now this is a very interesting interview between this man and Christ.
-He wants to be a disciple of the Lord Jesus, and he asserts to His face that he will follow Him wherever He would go.
+He wanted to be a disciple of the Lord Jesus, and he asserted to His face that he would follow Him wherever He would go.
 Jesus does not reprove this statement.
-Instead he tells him that it is not what he thinks, to be a disciple.
-Jesus would, indeed, have every person who would be His disciple to be decisive about following Him, even as this man was.
+Instead, He tells him that discipleship is not what he thinks; that it is sometimes uncomfortable and inconvenient to be His disciple.
+Jesus would, indeed, have every person who would be His disciple, to be decisive about following Him; even as this man was.
 But He would also have them to count the cost.
 He would have them to consider what it will mean to follow Him.
 It is not always a comfortable thing to follow the Lord Jesus.
 Jesus didn't have any place to call His home.
-He had left His home in heaven, and entered this sinful world of woe.
+He had left His home in heaven, and He had entered this sinful world of woe.
 He was the King of Glory, but He was born in stable, and His crib was a manger.
 He grew up in a home in Nazareth, but He was on a mission; and that mission was the salvation of sinners.

-This meant that He would have to keep all of God's commandments perfectly, and would teach men that they should repent and believe in Him for eternal life.
-He came and did this out of perfect love for sinful men.
-He would show them His miracles and astound them with His teaching; but he would be so preoccupied with doing God's will and keeping His law, and helping people to understand the truth about life and righteousness and eternal life, that He would have no real time to provide for Himself a comfortable place to live.
+This meant that He would have to keep all of God's commandments perfectly, and He would teach men that they should repent, and believe in Him for eternal life.
+He came and did this out of a perfect love for sinful men.
+He would show them His miracles and He would astound them with His teaching; but He would be so preoccupied with doing God's will, and keeping His law, and helping people to understand the truth about life and righteousness and eternal life, that He would have no real time to provide for Himself a comfortable place to live.
 Perfect love is more preoccupied with others than it is with self.
 Jesus knew that even the creatures that live out in the wild; the foxes and the birds of the air have a home; have a nest; but the Son of Man, the only man who was ever the perfect fulfillment of righteous loving humanity, had no place to lay His head!
 This is perfect and righteous unselfishness.
 "For you know the grace of our Lord Jesus Christ, that though He was rich, yet for your sakes He became poor, that you through His poverty might become rich."
-(2 Corinthians 8: 9) This is why you, as a selfish sinner, need to believe in Him.
+(2nd Corinthians 8: 9) This is why you, as a selfish sinner, need to believe in Him.